freeCodeCamp/freeCodeCamp/curriculum/challenges/english/09-information-security/information-security-with-helmetjs/mitigate-the-risk-of-clickjacking-with-helmet.frameguard.md

 ---

 ## Description

 <section id='description'>

-As a reminder, this project is being built upon the following starter project on <a href="https://repl.it/github/freeCodeCamp/boilerplate-infosec">Repl.it</a>, or cloned from <a href='https://github.com/freeCodeCamp/boilerplate-infosec/'>GitHub</a>.
+As a reminder, this project is being built upon the following starter project on [Repl.it](https://repl.it/github/freeCodeCamp/boilerplate-infosec), or cloned from [GitHub](https://github.com/freeCodeCamp/boilerplate-infosec/).

-Your page could be put in a <code>&lt;frame&gt;</code> or <code>&lt;iframe&gt;</code> without your consent.
+Your page could be put in a `<frame>` or `<iframe>` without your consent.
 This can result in clickjacking attacks, among other things.
 Clickjacking is a technique of tricking a user into interacting with a page different from what the user thinks it is.
 This can be obtained executing your page in a malicious context, by mean of iframing.
 In that context a hacker can put a hidden layer over your page.
 Hidden buttons can be used to run bad scripts.
 This middleware sets the X-Frame-Options header.
 It restricts who can put your site in a frame.
 It has three modes: DENY, SAMEORIGIN, and ALLOW-FROM.

 We don’t need our app to be framed.

 </section>

 ## Instructions

 <section id='instructions'>

-Use <code>helmet.frameguard()</code> passing with the configuration object <code>{action: 'deny'}</code>.
+Use `helmet.frameguard()` passing with the configuration object `{action: 'deny'}`.

 </section>

 ## Tests

 <section id='tests'>

 ```yml